Nature-based solutions for urban challenges

 The project will take a transdisciplinary approach, utilizing a broad expertise of various research disciplines and a reference group of stakeholders from Swedish municipalities, national and regional authorities and other organizations.
 Collaboration with the stakeholder group will ensure that the project get continuous feedback on research questions, scenarios, processes and models and that the results get a “real-world” testing.

-Urban Nature (nature-based solutions for urban challenges) is a five-year long project that started in December 2016, funded by the Swedish Research Council for Environment, Agricultural Science and Spatial Planning (Formas).
+Urban Nature is a five-year project that started in December 2016, funded by the Swedish Research Council for Environment, Agricultural Science and Spatial Planning (Formas).

 Urban Nature involves researchers from CEC, IIIEE and LTH at Lund University.